Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 Air conditioners are typically installed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+As time passes, the pad could crack, shift or sink.
+This can cause breakdowns and even premature failure.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 • A compressor that’s too hot.

-Water is a natural byproduct of the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture flows into a pan and then out through a line.
+Water naturally occurs during the cooling process.
+Your air conditioner gets rid of moisture from the air as it cools your home.
+This moisture drains into a pan and then out through a line.

 • Water pooling around the air conditioner.